mchatzi/mirrorr/README.md

     (replace <your-ip> with the IP address of the machine running Mirrorr).

+## Uninstall

+1. Remove the directory you installed mirrorr in.
+1. Unregister mirrorr from startup (/etc/init.d/mirrorr)

 ## Use

 * View jobs, option to enable/disable a job, option to auto-refreshing the page.
 'Running now' indication